adamcysec/tkbot/README.md

 ### 2) Add a tk to another user
 `!tk @killer @victim comment`

+Use this command to report a team kill for another user.

 **Example:**

 `!tk @Madam @Adam Haha got you back`